therealdreg/therealdreg.github.io/content/en/docs/Firmware Update/_index.md

 - https://github.com/therealdreg/buzzpirat/tree/main/bin/stablefirm/bpv3comp/

-To ensure compatibility with my firmware, you need to install bootloader 4.5
+To ensure compatibility with Buzzpirat firmware, you need to install bootloader 4.5

 More information on how to update it can be found here:
 - http://dangerousprototypes.com/forum/index.php?topic=8498.0